-- Eating well and exercising can enhance the improvement in some symptoms while being treated and help you feel better in general.
+- Eating well and exercising can enhance the improvement in some symptoms during treatment and help you feel better in general.
 For example, because your thyroid controls your metabolism, you may have a tendency to gain weight when the hyperthyroidism is corrected.
 Brittle bones also can occur with Graves' disease, and weight-bearing exercises can help maintain bone density.

 Preparing for an appointment

-You'll probably see your primary care physician first.
+You'll probably see your primary care doctor first.
 You may be referred to a specialist in disorders of hormone function and the endocrine system (endocrinologist).
-If you have Graves' ophthalmopathy, your doctor may also recommend that you see a doctor who specializes in disorders of the eyes (ophthalmologist).
+If you have Graves' ophthalmopathy, your doctor may also recommend that you see a doctor who has trained in eye disorders (ophthalmologist).